The Hitchin connection in arbitrary characteristic: Hitchin-type Connections in Algebraic Geometry

 \subsubsection{Atiyah classes}

 We will also need a relative version of the Atiyah class for a line bundle $L$.
-There are a number of ways this can be defined; perhaps the easiest is by taking the top sequence of (\ref{relatiyahsequence}), tensoring it with $\Omega^1_{\cM/S}$, and applying $\pi_*$ to obtain a long exact sequence (of course for line bundles we have canonically $\End(L)\cong\cO$).
-We can now look at the image of the identity $\Id\in\pi_*\left( \Omega^1_{\cM/S}\otimes T_{\cM/S}\right)$ under the connecting homomorphism, to obtain a global section of $R^1\pi_* \left(\Omega^1_{\cM/S} \otimes \End(E)\right)$. \begin{definition}We shall refer to this as the \emph{relative Atiyah class}, and denote it by $[L]$. \end{definition} Note that the connecting homomorphism in the long exact sequence obtained by applying $\pi_*$ to the top sequence of (\ref{relatiyahsequence}) is given by cupping with $[L]$ and contracting.
+There are a number of ways this can be defined; perhaps the easiest is by taking the top sequence of (\ref{relatiyahsequence}), tensoring it with $\Omega^1_{\cM/S}$, and applying $\pi_*$ to obtain a long exact sequence (of course for line bundles we have canonically $\End(L)\cong\cO$). \begin{definition} The image of the identity $\pi_\ast\Id\in\pi_*\big( \Omega^1_{\cM/S}\otimes T_{\cM/S}\big)$ under the connecting homomorphism yields a global section of $R^1\pi_* \big(\Omega^1_{\cM/S} \otimes \End(E)\big)$, which we shall refer to as the \emph{relative Atiyah class}, and denote by $[L]$. \end{definition}

+Note that the connecting homomorphism in the long exact sequence obtained by applying $\pi_*$ to the top sequence of (\ref{relatiyahsequence}) is given by cupping with $[L]$ and contracting.
 In the absolute case, the Atiyah class is the obstruction to the existence of a connection on $L$; a similar interpretation holds in the relative case, though we will not use this.
 If $\cM$ is complex K\"ahler, $[L]$ is just the relative Chern class.

 The following lemma probably dates back to \cite{atiyah:1957}, see e.g. \cite[p.
 431]{looijenga:2013}. \begin{lemma} Let $X$ be a smooth algebraic variety, $L$ a line bundle, $k$ a positive integer, then we have an isomorphism of short exact sequences